arianeschad/MBQN/README.md

 `mbqn.boxplot(mtx.norm, irow = 1)`<br/>
 `mbqn.check_saturation(mtx,FUN = median,low_thr = 0.1, filename = "simple_mtx",feature_index = 1)`

 2. This example will download data with LFQ intensities from the PRIDE repository, normalize the data, identifies RI/NRI features, and give graphical output.
-The example is found in the folder /installationpath/mbqn/examples/.
+The example is in the folder /installationpath/mbqn/examples/.

+`source("examples/example1.R")`<br/>
-`example1(which.example = 3)`
+`example1(which.example = 2)`

 To run `example1()` for data from the PRIDE archive, the respective proteinGroups.txt file must be downloaded from the PRIDE webpage to the folder /installationpath/mbqn/examples/PXDxxxx/ in advance or directly by running the code included in `exmple1()` which uses the R package rpc.
 One can choose between four selected data sets.